Rational homology and homotopy of high dimensional string links: The Koszul complexes

 The following result is an immediate consequence of (\ref{dual_complex0}), (\ref{dual_complex}), and (\ref{poincare_duality}).

 \begin{thm} For $\codim$, we have an isomorphism

 \end{thm}

-\begin{rmq} Notice that disjoint union of graphs defines a product on $HH^{m_1,\cdots,m_r,d}$.
-Moreover the latter complex is a free graded commutative algebra generated by its subcomplex $HH^{m_1,\cdots,m_r,d}_\pi$ of connected graphs (with respect to both colored and non-colored edges).
-Therefore the homology of $HH^{m_1,\cdots,m_r,d}_\pi$ is naturally isomorphic to the space dual to the rational homotopy of $\embthm$. \end{rmq}
+\begin{rmq} The disjoint union of graphs defines a product in $HH^{m_1,\cdots,m_r; d}$.
+Moreover, the latter complex is a free graded commutative algebra generated by its subcomplex $HH^{m_1,\cdots,m_r; d}_\pi$ of connected graphs (with respect to both colored and non-colored edges).
+Therefore the homology of $HH^{m_1,\cdots,m_r; d}_\pi$ is naturally isomorphic to the space dual to the rational homotopy of $\embthm$. \end{rmq}